-The South Fork Wind Farm will generate enough energy to power 50,000 homes, displacing millions of tons of air pollutants each year and helping to jumpstart a local offshore wind industry.
+The South Fork Wind Farm will generate enough energy to power 50,000 homes, displacing millions of tons of air pollutants each year.

 A Good Neighbor

 Deepwater Wind has committed to making investments in local infrastructure and economic development opportunities.
 The goal: to leave the area better than we found it.